awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 **EBS\-optimized**
 The DB instance uses an optimized configuration stack and provides additional, dedicated capacity for I/O\.
 This optimization provides the best performance by minimizing contention between I/O and other traffic from your instance\.
 For more information about Amazon EBS–optimized instances, see [Amazon EBS–Optimized instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) in the *Amazon EC2 User Guide for Linux Instances\.*
 EBS\-optimized instances have a baseline and maximum IOPS rate\.
 The maximum IOPS rate is enforced at the DB instance level\.
 A set of EBS volumes that combine to have an IOPS rate that is higher than the maximum can't exceed the instance\-level threshold\.
-For example, if the maximum IOPS for a DB instance type is 40,000, and you attach four 64,000 IOPS EBS volumes, the maximum IOPS is 40,000 rather than 256,000\.
-For the IOPS maximum specific to each instance type, see [Supported instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html#ebs-optimization-support) in the *Amazon EC2 User Guide for Linux Instances*\.
+For example, if the maximum IOPS for a particular DB instance class is 40,000, and you attach four 64,000 IOPS EBS volumes, the maximum IOPS is 40,000 rather than 256,000\.
+For the IOPS maximum specific to each EC2 instance type, see [Supported instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html#ebs-optimization-support) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Max\.
 EBS bandwidth \(Mbps\)**
 The maximum EBS bandwidth in megabits per second\.
 Divide by 8 to get the expected throughput in megabytes per second\.